fstwn/malt/README.md

 ```

 *NOTE: This will install the `malt` package and its submodules in development
-mode, in case you want to extend and/or modify it.
-If you simply want to use
+mode (recommended!), in case you want to extend and/or modify it.
+If you simply
-the provided functions and components, you can also simply call
+want to use the provided functions and components, you can also simply call
 `pip install .`*

 ## 4. Running the Hops Server in the Virtual Environment